-Create a directory that lists the various businesses, organizations, and programs in your community that relate in some way to Relocalization.
-Whether a printed booklet or a website, a directory will encourage people to support local businesses, buy local and sustainable products, and get involved in Relocalization efforts.
-It will also help your community see what economic resources it already has available for Relocalization, as well as what resources it lacks.
+Create a directory that lists the various businesses, organizations, and programs in your community that relate in some way to Transition.

+Whether a printed booklet or a website, a directory will encourage people to support local businesses, buy local and sustainable products, and get involved in Transition efforts.
+It will also help your community see what economic resources it already has available for starting relocalization projects, as well as what resources it lacks.
+This information can also help lay the foundation for eventually developing an Energy Descent Action Plan (EDAP).